SciML/JumpProcesses.jl/docs/src/faq.md

 Callbacks can be used with `ConstantRateJump`s, `MassActionJump`s, and `VariableRateJump`s.
 When solving a pure jump system with `SSAStepper`, only discrete callbacks can be used (otherwise a different time stepper is needed).
-When using an ODE or SDE time stepper any callback should work.
+When using an ODE or SDE time stepper, any callback should work.

 *Note, when modifying `u` or `p` within a callback, you must call [`reset_aggregated_jumps!`](@ref) after making updates.* This ensures that the underlying jump simulation algorithms know to reinitialize their internal data structures.
-Leaving out this call will lead to incorrect behavior!
+Omitting this call will lead to incorrect behavior!

 A simple example that uses a `MassActionJump` and changes the parameters at a specified time in the simulation using a `DiscreteCallback` is